 Finally, the respondent swam back to the Croatian side of the river and met his friend who had turned around.
 They gave up on their search for the third member of their group after three hours.
 They walked along the river to find a place that was more shallow.
 They traveled two kilometers west and found a place where they could wade through the water to reach the Slovenian side of the border.

-The police keep the men in the road and after thirty minutes three more officers arrive in a big white van without windows.
-The three officers put them inside the van and drive twenty minutes to a police station.
+The police kept the men in the road and after thirty minutes three more officers arrived in a big white van without windows.
+The three officers put them inside the van and drove twenty minutes to a police station.

 “There was no oxygen inside the van”

 When they arrived at the station, the police checked all of their possessions and put them in a cell for three hours.
 They were called out one by one and the police told them to open their phones and the police checked their maps and pictures.
 The police gave a phone back to one group member but not to the respondent.
 He believed that he had too many points on the map saved and the police didn’t want him to have it back.